fairdirect/foodrescue-content/README.md

 ## 4. Usage

-To generating the food rescue content in the format expected by the Food Rescue App, just run:
+To generate the food rescue content in the format expected by the Food Rescue App, just run:

 ```
 make
 ```

 @todo The Makefile based build process still has to be implemented.

-## 5. Development Guide

 Each script in `scripts/` contains its own usage instructions, which you'll see when executing it with `--help`, such as `frc-import-products-csv --help`.